Wednesday, December 10, 2008

 I will report back after each meeting and development.
 Suggestions and ideas are welcome.

 As Charlotte always says at the beginning of a walking tour of 'Masi P': 'Masiphumelele' means "We will succeed" and also "Success".
+Please let me know of anyone else you think would be interested.

 Best,